 In order to get to the presentation phase of the Capstone Project, you must have successfully completed all other components of the project, including fieldwork hours, annotated bibliography, reflection paper, and journal entries.
 You must receive a score of Meets Expectations or Exceeds Expectations in order to successfully complete your Capstone Project and graduate on time.
-Students who do not receive a passing score on their Capstone Presentation will be allowed to present a second presentation prior to graduation.
+Students who do not receive a passing score on their Capstone Presentation will be allowed to present a second presentation prior to the end of the school year.